List project contents, including files, models, and directories tracked by DVC and by Git.

 --verbose- displays detailed tracing information. when this option is not specified.

-We can use the command for getting information about remote repository with all files, directories and data artifacts, including DVC-tracked ones:
+We can use this command for getting information about a repository before using

-$ dvc list https://github.com/iterative/example-get-started .gitignore README.md auc.metric data evaluate.dvc featurize.dvc model.pkl prepare.dvc src train.dvc
+$ dvc list https://github.com/iterative/example-get-started .dvcignore .gitignore README.md data dvc.lock dvc.yaml model.pkl params.yaml prc.json scores.json src

 If you open the

-project's page, you will see a similar list, except that
+project's page, you will see a similar list but not the

 tracked by DVC and not visible to Git.
-You can find it specified as
+It's exported in the

 $ dvc get https://github.com/iterative/example-get-started model.pkl